kylendowns/secondary-title/readme.txt

 == Changelog ==

+= 2.0.7.1 =
+* HOTFIX: Reverted a change that caused [a bug](https://wordpress.org/support/topic/secondary-titles-showing-in-categories-sidebar/) when displaying the secondary title in sidebars

 = 2.0.7 =
 * Added support for [wp-Typography plugin](https://wordpress.org/plugins/wp-typography/)
 * Fixed [bug](https://wordpress.org/support/topic/auto-show-secondary-titles-not-working-with-some-titles/) that caused some special characters to be displayed incorrectly when using [wp-Typography plugin](https://wordpress.org/plugins/wp-typography/) (thanks to [@msailer](https://wordpress.org/support/users/msailer/) and [@pepe](https://wordpress.org/support/users/pputzer/))